Discover the World of Sake at These English-Language Tasting Shops in Tokyo | Tokyo Weekender

 Imadeya, Ginza

-Sitting in the B2F floor of the upmarket Ginxa Six shopping center is Imadeya, one of downtown Tokyo’s newer sake tasting stores.
+Sitting in the B2F floor of the upmarket Ginza Six shopping center is Imadeya Ginza, one of downtown Tokyo’s newer sake tasting stores.
 The shop interior oozes class, with a soft wooden finish and their vast array of artisanal sake bottles – organized by brewery location from north to south – sitting on refrigerated shelves around the store perimeter.
 It’s a snazzy aesthetic, befitting of its Ginza locale.

 Imadeya’s speciality is Japanese nihonshu, but they also have a healthy selection of alcohol from local wineries, shochu breweries, whisky distilleries and craft gin makers – a drink which is, slowly but surely, starting to gain traction in Japanese drinking circles.
 It is a carefully-selected mix with the belief that quality should take precedence over quantity.
 They visit breweries all over the country to hand-pick their selection of nihonshu (et al), serving as the self-proclaimed “Liquor Beacon of Ginza”.